Back to top

 Server-side Languages

-• Node.js: JavaScript on the server, great for full-stack development
+• Node.js: JavaScript on the server, dominant for full-stack development

-• PHP: Powers a large portion of the web, including WordPress
+• PHP: still powers a large portion of the web, including WordPress

 Database Management

-• MongoDB: Popular NoSQL database for scalable applications
+• MongoDB: popular NoSQL database for scalable and flexible applications

 Cloud Computing

-• Azure: Microsoft’s cloud platform, growing in popularity
+• Azure: Microsoft’s cloud platform, widely used in enterprise

-• Google Cloud: Gaining market share, especially strong in machine learning
+• Google Cloud: gaining ground, especially strong in machine learning workloads

 DevOps and CI/CD

-• Docker: Containerization for consistent development and deployment
+• Docker: containerisation for consistent development and deployment

-• Jenkins: Popular tool for automating build and deployment processes
+• Jenkins: popular tool for automating build and deployment pipelines

-• Git: Version control is a must-have skill for any developer
+• Git: version control is a non-negotiable skill for any developer in 2026

 Mobile-first and Responsive Design

-• CSS Grid and Flexbox: Modern layout techniques for responsive design
+• CSS Grid and Flexbox: modern layout techniques essential for responsive design

-• Progressive Web Apps (PWAs): Bridging the gap between web and mobile apps
+• Progressive Web Apps (PWAs): bridging the gap between web and native mobile apps

 UI/UX Principles